-Their names are Puck (black’ish gray), Gandalf the Grey (grey), Snoopy (white body, brown head)
+Their names are Bumble (all white), Gandalf the Grey (grey), Puck (black’ish gray), and Snoopy (white body, brown head).

 As of June 2020 they are approximately 2 years old.

 The number one thing about goats is to close all gates, doors and lids before exiting.
-A forgetful moment means a goat in the food bin are will escape.
+A forgetful moment means a goat in the food bin and they will escape.
 Yes, they are that smart.

 All feed, treats and Timothy grass are located in the loafing shed feed area.